What Is Considered Arson in New York?

 Penalties and Sentencing for New York Arson in the Third Degree

-Arson in the Third Degree is a Class C Non-violent Felony.
-As such this charge is punishable by 3 to 15 years in prison.
-However, probation or a sentence of 1 to 2 years is authorized for Arson in the Third Degree.
+Arson in the Third Degree is a Class C Nonviolent Felony punishable by 3 to 15 years in prison.
+However, probation or a sentence of 1 to 2 years is authorized for this offense.

 New York Arson in the Second Degree